The Ultimate Guide to European Train Travel With a Eurail Pass

 Are Eurail Passes worth it?

-For those who would argue that buying $50 RyanAir or EasyJet flights to jump from city to city is faster and cheaper, keep in mind that once you add on arriving early to the airport for security and all the bag fees you’d pay to check a bag, you might end up breaking even.
-Plus, train travel is more sustainable and more scenic.
+For those who would argue that buying $50 Ryanair or EasyJet flights to jump from city to city is faster and cheaper, keep in mind that once you add on arriving early to the airport for security and all the bag fees you’d pay to check a bag, you might end up breaking even.
+Plus, train travel is far more sustainable and more scenic.

 Do you need reservations with a Eurail Pass?

+In addition to those popular destinations, all night trains and most international high-speed trains throughout Europe require a supplemental reservation fee.
 Some scenic trains, like the Bernina Express in Switzerland, also require one.
-To find out if you need to make a reservation, search for your desired route on the Eurail Timetable, and the results will show whether or not one is necessary.
+To find out if you need to make a reservation, search for your desired route on the Eurail Timetable, and the results will show whether or not one is necessary and the price.

 Reservation fees vary between different countries and train services and must be paid directly to the railway carriers; payment can be made at the train station, online through the websites of the national railway companies, by phone, or through Eurail’s Rail Planner app.
 Eurail recommends making train reservations two months in advance during the summer and ahead of holidays to guarantee yourself a seat.

 Alternatively, you can opt to ride on regional trains, which don’t require seat reservations.
-Even though they are slower, if you have the time to stop along the way, you’re likely to discover a few appealing villages you never would have happened upon by taking the high-speed route.
+Even though they’re slower, if you have the time to stop along the way, you’re likely to discover a few appealing villages you never would have happened upon by taking the high-speed route.
 To find trains that don’t require reservations, check the “no seat reservations required” box when searching on the Eurail Timetable page.

 Here’s the full list of the 33 countries currently serviced by Eurail: Austria, Belgium, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Great Britain, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Montenegro, Netherlands, North Macedonia, Norway, Poland, Portugal, Romania, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland, and Turkey.
 Download the train route map.